what does orp stand for

 Good Stability: It can provide stable and reliable measurement results in different environments.

 Wide Application Range: It is used in many areas.
-These include water quality monitoring, industrial production, and environmental monitoring.
+These tasks include checking water quality, watching industrial production, and observing the environment.

 Limitations